Timendus/chipception/README.md

 After messing with the different alternatives in the code a bit, I realised that I could implement the last design with the smallest number of instructions.
-Changing the design saved around 50 bytes 🎉
+Changing the design again saved around 50 bytes 🎉

 ## Launching programs